1. Glen Assoun is moving to Halifax

 There is, I hope, a dedicated stretch of one of the circles of hell for lawyers and bureaucrats who work to delay for political ass-covering purposes what should be done quickly for justice.

 Incidentally, I was away on personal business Friday (see Footnotes).
-Thanks to King’s College journalism student Cory Fink for going to Friday’s court ruling in my stead, recording the proceedings, and sending me the recordings and his notes so I could write the article.
+Thanks to King’s College journalism student Cory Funk for going to Friday’s court ruling in my stead, recording the proceedings, and sending me the recordings and his notes so I could write the article.

 2. Dr. Gabrielle Horne